-The Graph Independence assumption posits that the graph structure (captured by the node color $C$) is independent of the exogenous variable (denoted as $U_X$), which ensures that all relevant information from the neighborhood regarding the interventional value of $X$ can be effectively summarized in the intermediate variable $A$.
-As a result, the implication of Proposition~2 and Assumption~2 together implies that we can convert the networked causal diagram in Fig.~1c (from the main paper) to an equivalent causal diagram as shown in Fig.~3 (from the main paper).

-In the example of a social network where users are connected based on shared interests or demographics, the Graph Independence assumption means that the network connections themselves (who is friends with whom) are not influenced by exogenous factors that also affect the non-sensitive attributes.
-This assumption allows us to treat the network structure as fixed and unaffected by interventions, thereby preventing cyclic dependencies in the causal diagram (i.e., Fig~3).
-In other words, when we intervene on a node's attributes, we assume this intervention does not alter the underlying network topology.

-\section{Proof of Theorem 3 in the main paper}
+\section{Proof of Theorem~\ref{thm:main} in the main paper}

-For any two variables $X,Y$ in an SCM, let $y(u)$ be the value of $Y$ of an instance whose exogenous variable is $u$, and $y_x(u)$ be the value of $Y$ under the intervention $x(u)=x$.
+For any two variables $X$ and $Y$ in an SCM, let $y(u)$ be the value of $Y$ for an instance whose exogenous variable is $u$, and let $y_x(u)$ be the value of $Y$ under the intervention $x(u)=x$.
 According to \cite{pearl2009causality}, we have the following lemmas.